WattleFoxxo/SlippyMesh/README.md

 ```
 ping
 ```
-> will return "pong"
+> Will return "pong"

 ```
 uptime
 ```
-> will return the nodes uptime in "HH:MM:SS"
+> Will return the nodes uptime in "HH:MM:SS"

 <br>